Over 125 years of Scottish Freemasonry tradition in Brisbane

 Lodge Sir John Lavarack, originally established as Lamington Lodge No. 842 S.C., was consecrated on Friday, August 21st, 1896, at the Masonic Hall on Alice Street in Brisbane.
 The ceremony was officiated by the Grand Lodge of Scotland, marking the lodge's foundation under the Scottish Constitution.

 From its inception, the lodge attracted influential individuals from diverse fields, including industry, commerce, public utilities, politics, and community leadership.
-Its members included academics, accountants, architects, bankers, clergy, doctors, dentists, engineers, lawyers, mariners, military personnel, and underwriters.
+Members included academics, accountants, architects, bankers, clergy, doctors, dentists, engineers, lawyers, mariners, military personnel, and underwriters.
 Notably, the lodge counted a Prime Minister of Australia and two Governors of Queensland among its distinguished brethren.

 Lodge Sir John Lavarack played a pivotal role in the formation of the original Grand Lodge of Queensland in 1904.
 During this time, Worshipful Brothers A. M. Hertzberg and E. Denny Day from the lodge held the positions of Pro Grand Master and Grand Treasurer, respectively.
 When the Grand Lodge of Queensland (Queensland Constitution) was established, the lodge was registered as No. 31 Q.C.

-In 1921, following the reconciliation of Masonic Constitutions in Queensland, the United Grand Lodge of Queensland (U.G.L.Q.) was formed.
+Following the reconciliation of Masonic Constitutions in Queensland, the United Grand Lodge of Queensland (U.G.L.Q.) was formed.
 The lodge was re-registered as Lamington Lodge No. 110 U.G.L.Q.
 Despite the adoption of standardized rituals by the U.G.L.Q., the lodge proudly preserved its unique traditional rituals, reflecting its Scottish and Queensland heritage.

-In 1947, Lieutenant-General Sir John Lavarack, Governor of Queensland, joined the lodge.
-His distinguished military career and leadership during World War II earned him great respect.
-In 1950, he was installed as Master of the lodge, and in 1986, the lodge was renamed in his honor, becoming Lodge Sir John Lavarack.
+Lieutenant-General Sir John Lavarack, Governor of Queensland, joined the lodge.
+His distinguished military career and leadership during World War II earned him great respect throughout Australia and the Commonwealth.

 Today, Lodge Sir John Lavarack continues to uphold its rich heritage, returning to its Scottish roots and preserving the original Scottish rituals.
 The lodge remains a vibrant part of the Masonic community, welcoming new members who wish to explore the timeless traditions of Freemasonry.